The application cycle for 2021 is now closed. The next cycle will begin in January 2022.

 - A two-page double-spaced cover letter

 The letter must offer insights into the personal motivations of the applicant as well as how wilderness has influenced your life.
-If in the course of this essay, you could give us some understanding of your strengths and weaknesses, this would also be helpful.

 - A 3-5 page double-spaced proposal